MicrosoftDocs/dynamics-365-fraud-protection/content/rule-monitor.md

 - **PI type, card type**: Includes credit card and types of credit card as the sub-filter.

-- **Product type, category, name**: Merchants can filter at different levels of the product filter tree.
+- **Product type, category, name**: Filter at different levels of the product filter tree.

-- **Score bin:** Users can set the score bin range by adjusting the slider for the score bin picker.
+- **Score bin:** Set the score bin range by adjusting the slider for the score bin picker.

-- **Date range:** Users can set the date range by adjusting the slider or setting the date picker.
+- **Date range:** Set the date range by adjusting the slider or setting the date picker.

 - **Decision rule, clause:** Includes decision rules and clauses as the sub-filter.

 - **Observe rule, clause:** Includes observe rules and clauses as the sub-filter.

-- **Bank decision:** Merchants can filter by the bank decision they provided.
+- **Bank decision:** Filter by the bank decision that was provided.

-- **Label, fraud identifier:** Users can filter by fraud label and non-fraud.
-The fraud label may include chargebacks, refunds, and other labels provided by the merchant.
+- **Label, fraud identifier:** Filter by fraud label and non-fraud.
+The fraud label may include chargebacks, refunds, and other labels provided.

-- **Measurement unit:** Merchants can display the report by count or amount.
+- **Measurement unit:** Display the report by count or amount.

 ### Hidden filter pane